jt-foss/financrr-app/backend/README.md

 ## Docker

-We use docker to run the application.<br>
+We use docker to run the application.
-It is designed to run behind a reverse proxy.<br>
+It is designed to run behind a reverse proxy.
 To run it:

 1. execute `bash bin/build.bash`